panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 Since `Admin` extends `User` (note the `Admin extends User`), you could say that `Admin` is a *subtype* of `User`.

-Subtyping is possible not only on classes, but also on other types.
-For example, the literal string type `'Hello'` is a subtype of `string`, or the literal number type `42`
+Subtyping is possible not only in classes but also in other types.
+For example, the literal string type `'Hello'` is a subtype of `string`, or the literal number type `42` is a subtype of `number`.

 Now let's introduce the symbol `A <: B` &mdash; meaning *"A is a subtype of B"*.
 Because `Admin` is a subtype of `User`, now you could write shorter: